pysrc/ispring/README.md

 ## Local display

 Local presentations require Python 3.x to be installed.
-After running preview.py, you can access it by visiting `http://127.0.0.1/`.
+After running preview.py, you can access it by visiting `http://127.0.0.1` or `http://127.0.0.1/local.html`.